-With all the distractions in our life, we often forget what is most basic to us: our own bodies.
+With all the distractions in our life, we often forget what is most fundamental to our existence: our own bodies.
 We should take time to be mindful of how our body feels.
 Do we have pain somewhere?
 Do we feel relaxed or tense?

-- Breathe in until your lungs are completely filled with air, then slowly exhale until all air is gone again.
+- Breathe in until your lungs are completely filled with air, then slowly exhale until all air is gone.
 Repeat for three times, then breathe naturally, simply observing your breath.

-- Become mindful of every part of your body starting with your left arm and moving clockwise first to your left leg, then right leg, then head and finally core through the following
+- Become mindful of every part of your body starting with your left arm and moving counter-clockwise first to your left leg, then right leg, right arm, then head and finally core by going through the following steps for each body part:

 - Become aware of how that part of your body feels.
 Are you relaxed or tense?
 Is there any pain?